 The goal of the game is to get a mahjong, which consists of getting all 14 of your tiles into four sets and one pair.
 A pair is two identical tiles.
 A set can either be a "pung," which is three identical tiles, or a "chow," which is a run of three consecutive numbers in the same suit.
 A single tile cannot be used in two sets at once.

 Determine a starting dealer.
 In Chinese tradition, the four wind tiles are shuffled face down and dealt to the players.
 Players then sit according to their tile and sit clockwise in the order north, west, south, east.
 East starts as the dealer.
 Modern players may simply roll the dice to determine the dealer.

 All tiles are shuffled together, and the players build a wall of 34 face-down tiles in front of themselves, 17 tiles long and two tiles high.
 The result should be a large square wall of tiles in the center of the table.

-The dealer rolls the dice and counts that many tiles from the right edge of her wall, and separates the wall at that point to begin dealing tiles from the left of that spot and going clockwise.
+The dealer rolls the dice and counts that many tiles from the right edge of their wall, and separates the wall at that point to begin dealing tiles from the left of that spot and going clockwise.
 Each player receives 13 tiles, with the dealer starting with an extra 14th tile.